Program Guide:

 To make the most of your time, don’t forget to study up on World War II history prior to your arrival.
 It’s acknowledged throughout the country through statues, museums, plaques, and memorials.

-In Berlin, don’t miss a boat ride along the river Spree.
-It’s a fantastic way to see the city from all angles.
-There are a few different boat trips to choose from.
-Some go under all 60+ bridges in the city, some are more scenic, and some are more historical, but try to explore the city by going on at least one!
+In Berlin, don’t miss a boat ride along the river Spree–it’s a fantastic way to see the city from all angles.
+There are a few different boat trips to choose from: some go under all 60+ bridges in the city, some are more scenic, and some are more historical, but try to explore the city by going on at least one!

 Italy, a peninsula in the Mediterranean Sea, is home to the epicenter of the of the Roman Empire, a major hub of Catholicism, and the birthplace of the Renaissance.
 The country is known for its incredible food and history around every corner.